 play.aedi.app as a server address using the direct connect box, or by adding us to your multiplayer list.

-Because we use the Cuberite server software and have written open-source replacements for various plugins, our server’s performance is reasonably increased when compared with the game’s default server, or extensions thereof.
+Because we use the Cuberite server software and have written open-source replacements for various plugins, our server’s performance is reasonably increased when compared with the game’s default server or softwares that rely on its code.

 /lagwill calculate the average ticks per second (t/s).